2017 Typeface Design & TDC63 Competition Judges Choices

 Salvaje is a compelling typeface.
 What I like most about it is how it explores the boundaries of contrast (the relationship of thick vs. thin) and how this contrast works with its different styles as a family.

 Salvaje was inspired by the “Birds of Paradise,” and its display styles use an unconventional letterform model to support its exuberant details.
 Its display styles are reverse-contrast, which means that the thicks and thins of its letterforms are switched— opposite to what you’d find in a traditional typeface.
 The way Salvaje pairs this model with swooping terminals and serifs is a skillful execution of concept and form.
 The display’s italics takes this model a step further by literally twisting its weight around itself, pushing it into new, unexpected territory.

 As striking as Salvaje’s display styles are, what impressed me most about this typeface is its range as a family.
 Its display and text occupy opposite ends of a spectrum but maintain a consistent relationship to one another.
-In many typefaces, their display counterparts can easily overshadow text styles, but in this case I nd both to have an equal amount of character and charm.
+In many typefaces, text styles can be easily overshadowed by their display counterparts, but in this case I find both to have an equal amount of character and charm.

 - Design: Cristian Vargas

 - Foundry: Typozon